 Broken or damaged teeth can be a real hindrance to your lifestyle, primarily if they affect the foods you can eat and your ability to smile.
 Not only does a missing tooth look unattractive, but it can also make it difficult to eat certain hard foods.
 Even your speech is affected, and you may experience a lisp depending on the location of your missing tooth.
 When your teeth sustain damage, we can repair your smile at Olive Chapel Family Dentistry using high-quality dental restorations such as dental crowns and bridges.

 Restoring your teeth allows you to achieve greater confidence and balanced nutrition.
-For many of our patients in Apex, NC; the ability to restore their smile is pleasing enough, but there are additional benefits besides improving your appearance.
+For many of our patients near Apex, NC; the ability to restore their smile is pleasing enough, but there are additional benefits besides improving your appearance.

 Dental Crowns to Protect Your Teeth